-In order to participate in any sanctioned masters competition, athletes must be a member of U.S. Ski & Snowboard with a Masters or a Non-Scored Athlete membership and adhere to the following requirements:
+In order to participate in any sanctioned masters competition, athletes must be a member of U.S. Ski & Snowboard with an Alpine Master or Alpine Non-Scored Athlete membership and adhere to the following requirements:

-- Be at least 18 years old, - If the athlete is not a member, he/she must purchase a Short-Term membership at \$35/day.
+- · Be at least 18 years old, - If the athlete is not a member, they must purchase a Short-Term Alpine Master membership at \$35/day.
 Short-term memberships can be purchased once per season for up to 3 consecutive days of racing.
 Short-Term fees can be applied toward the cost of a yearly masters membership by contacting Member Services.